 Nemal Tel Aviv St 12, Tel Aviv-Yafo – opens 9:00 am and 7:00 am on Fridays.

 Conveniently located near the beach, and just off of Neve Tzedek, this converted train station also offers a unique shopping experience.
 While some of the shops are permanent fixtures, there are also weekly vendors on Friday and Saturday that offer small gifts and artistic creations.
-The Hatachana compound is a perfect mix of history and modern day fun, a perfect place to spend an hour or two with the kids, or if you need a quick bite to eat while relaxing at the beach!
+There is also a certified Ahava Spa, a mix of gourmet restaurants, and restored train cars to snap some cute photos to keep with you.
+The Hatachana compound is a perfect mix of history and modern day fun, upscale boutiques and eclectic local offerings, a perfect place to spend an hour or two with the kids, and always there if you need a quick bite to eat while relaxing at the beach.

 Hammered St, Tel Aviv, Israel – opens 10:00 am